 A study found that biotin deficiency could happen to women who smoke because smoking increases the metabolism of biotin and accelerates the degradation of nutrients (15).

-How To Choose and Use Biotin Supplements
+How To Use and Choose The Best Biotin Supplements

 Biotin is a water-soluble vitamin, which means that it is not readily stored in the body and needs to be constantly replenished via the diet.
 It also means that you don’t need to take your biotin supplement with food as they are already highly absorbable.